wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;If I understand you rightly, this state did not come by cultivation.

 **M:**&ensp;There was no coming.
 It was so — always.
 There was discovery and it was sudden.
-Just as at birth you discover the world suddenly, as suddenly I discovered my real being.
+Just as at birth you discover the world suddenly, as suddenly I discovered my real beïng.

 **Q:**&ensp;Was it clouded over and your <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> dissolved the mist?
 When your true state became clear to you, did it remain clear, or did it get obscured again?
 Is your condition permanent or intermittent?